More about Planswell

 There are various types of bonds, each with its own risk and return characteristics:

-1. Corporate bonds: These bonds are issued by companies to finance their operations or growth.
-They typically offer higher interest rates (a.k.a. coupon payments) compared to the ones you get from ole Uncle Sam, but also come with higher credit risk, as companies are more likely to default on their debt obligations than governments.
+1. Corporate bonds: Companies issue these bonds to finance their operations or growth.
+They typically offer higher interest rates, however, come with higher credit risk.
+Most companies are more likely to default on their debt obligations than Uncle Sam.

-2. Government bonds: Issued by national governments, these bonds are considered the safest type of bonds due to their low default risk.
-U.S. Treasury bonds, for example, are backed by the full faith and credit of the U.S. government.
-However, these bonds generally offer lower coupon rates than the typical bond issued by a corporation.
+2. Government bonds: Issued by national governments, these bonds are usually the safest type of bonds due to their low default risk.
+However, these bonds generally offer lower coupon rates than those issued by a corporation.

-3. Municipal bonds: Issued by state and local governments or government agencies, these bonds are generally considered lower-risk investments than the corporate variety, but higher risk than bonds backed by the federal government.
-One unique feature of municipal bonds is that their interest payments are often exempt from federal and, in some cases, state and local income taxes.
+3. Municipal bonds: Issued by state and local governments, these bonds are mostly lower-risk investments than the corporate variety.
+They are higher risk than bonds backed by the federal government, however.
+One unique feature of municipal bonds is that their interest payments are often exempt from federal and/or state income taxes.

 Pros & cons of bonds